Lois: Oh, be still, my heart.

 - The show Hey Arnold! takes place in the fictional American city of Hillwood.

-- The Fairly OddParents is set in Dimmsdale, California.
+- The Fairly OddParents! is set in Dimmsdale, California (Previously somewhere in New England).
 An average American town filled with weirdness, in part because of Timmy Turner and his fairies.

 - Subverted in Earthworm Jim.
 Terlawk, New Jersey has a crappy strip mall and a couple of old guys sitting on a porch predicting rain with their kneecaps, but every week they sit and not only watch the alien invasion, but explain that one or the other of them may have caused it.
 Also, they live next door to a giant earthworm in an alien power suit.

 - Frostbite Falls, Minnesota, even after Rocky and Bullwinkle got famous.

 - Peach Creek of Ed, Edd n Eddy.
 The craziness that ensues there is usually from the Eds' antics.

 - Bluffington from Doug.
 Doug's family is unusual, in that they moved there from a nearby city called Bloatsburg; most of Bluffington's residents grew up there, and their families have lived there for generations.

 - Moralton, the capital of Statesota in Moral Orel which also happens to be in the exact center of the country.